 A Word on CBD Isolate?

 CBD isolate is a singular extracted compound that contains pure CBD only.
-CBD isolate may be a good choice for those seeking a much higher dose of CBD, or for those seeking relief from conditions that only CBD can provide.
+CBD isolate may be a good choice for those seeking extremely high doses of CBD, or for those seeking relief from conditions that only CBD can provide.

-Other than those cases, we feel that CBD isolate is not as effective as full spectrum or broad spectrum CBD as it lacks the many benefits that the amazing hemp plant provides, specifically with combining the minor cannabinoids and terpenes.
+Other than those rare cases, it’s been shown that CBD isolate is not as effective as full spectrum or broad spectrum CBD as it lacks the many benefits that the amazing hemp plant provides, specifically with combining the minor cannabinoids and terpenes.

 We feel that nature knows best and that it’s always better to consume products that contain raw ingredients as close to their natural unaltered state as possible.